vitest-dev/vitest/docs/guide/reporters.md

 ### HTML reporter

-Generates an HTML file to view tests results through an interactive GUI.
+Generates an HTML file to view test results through an interactive GUI.
 After the file has been generated, Vitest will keep a local development server running and provide a link to view the report in a browser.

 Output file can be specified using the [`outputFile`](##Reporter-Output) configuration option.
 If no `outputFile` option is provided, a new HTML file will be created.